mnot/I-D/variant/draft.md

 This protocol is conceptually similar to, but simpler than, Transparent Content Negotiation {{?RFC2295}}.
 Thanks to its authors for their inspiration.

-It is also a generalisation of a Fastly feature designed by Rogier 'DocWilco' Mulhuijzen.
+It is also a generalisation of a Fastly VCL feature designed by Rogier 'DocWilco' Mulhuijzen.

 Thanks to Hooman Beheshti for his review and input.